(Page last updated: Aug 13, 2022)

 Save this new entry, and you will see it in your database:

-If you are connected with your Pi, and press this new entry, a new rolling code will be generated, and send by the Pi:
+If you are connected with your Pi, and press this new entry, a new rolling code

 To open your door, first you have to "learn" this new remote to your receiver.